isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-campaign-sync/add-value-to-sync.rst

 that you want to read, and the property on the Sitecore campaign that you want to write.

-Identity CRM Campaign Attribute
+Identify CRM Campaign Attribute
 ----------------------------------

 Your CRM administrator is able to provide you with the names of the attributes that are available in your CRM.

-Identity Sitecore Campaign Property
+Identify Sitecore Campaign Property
 -------------------------------------

 Dynamics CRM Connect interacts with Sitecore campaigns using the following type: